• Skip to main content

 4. From Hype to Implementation: The Adoption Challenge

-Julien Crowe, senior director of AI products, practice, R&D and partnerships, National Bank of Canada, speaking at ALL IN 2025, Montreal, Canada – Photo by Kei Baritugo.
+Julien Crowe, senior director of AI products, practice, R&D and partnerships at the National Bank of Canada, speaking at ALL IN 2025, Montreal, Canada – Photo by Kei Baritugo.

 “If you ask the same prompt again, it [the answer] needs to be repeatable.
 By nature, non-deterministic systems are not going to say the same thing.
 So how do you build those guardrails?
 How do you make sure you put determinism in a fundamentally non-deterministic system?
 Because as everyone knows, hallucination is not a bug—it’s a feature when it comes to generative AI,” said panelist Gayathri Radhakrishnan, partner at Hitachi Partners.